 We talked about social enterprises, we drank, we learned about each other, connected and bonded.
 For this amazing innovation, I was awarded one thousand pounds to continue it.
 Just to put that in perspective.
 GravityLight raised $1 million.
 I think we all know which is the most innovative idea!

-But seriously, I do think that learning journeys are extremely useful, and even life changing.
-This kind of walking tour came from my interest and experiences with learning journeys, and I really think there’s a lot of value in traveling and learn something in a different place.
+But seriously, I do think that learning journeys are extremely useful, and even life-changing.
+This kind of walking tour came from my interest and experiences with learning journeys, and I really think there’s a lot of value in travelling and learn something in a different place.
 With that unique experience, you get an adventure that changes you.

 So why am I here now?
 I know what you’re thinking, but it’s not because of Brexit.
 I’m here because my beautiful fiance, who is Canadian, invited me here.
-Luckily, I had also started my own location independent e-commerce business selling travel accessories.
+Luckily, I had also started my own location independent e-commerce business selling travel accessories, Inspiring Adventures.

 Of course, I know difficult to build a social enterprise and I’m still putting that dynamic in my own business.
 I have a mission to plant a thousand trees for all the product I sell this year.
 It’s a kind of “buy one get one tree” business model.
 I want you to know that my business is still a work in progress, but I hope I’ve been able to share some valuable insights with you.

 Just try your ideas, and along with the kind of education you’ll get here, you’ll have a great chance to end up while you want to be.
 You really never know where your ideas and education might lead you.
 And with that, the end.